 Where children have suffered abuse and neglect, or other potentially traumatic Adverse Childhood Experiences (ACE), this can have a lasting impact throughout childhood, adolescence and into adulthood.
-It is key that staff are aware of how these children's experiences, can impact on their mental health, behaviour, and education.
+Staff should have awareness of, or be willing to discuss with colleagues, how these children's experiences, can impact on their mental health, behaviour, and education.